The First and Last Rule of this Event is Respect the site and the people. All else will follow.

 Animals must be supervised and on a leash, crated, or otherwise controlled at all times while on site.
 Owners must be able to provide pertinent information about vaccinations if needed and properly dispose of their animal’s waste.
 Disruptive animals may be asked to leave site.

+Do not approach horses on site without permission of their owner!
 Please note the posted equestrian liability disclaimers.
 Horses can kick out about 5 feet, and some here are known to have excellent aim.
 They also bite.

 DO NOT FEED ANY animal without the owner’s express permission.